 Enhancing Neuroscientific Discovery Through Diverse Communities

-As a part of a multifaceted approach to increase connectivity during these difficult times, SfN is hosting this virtual conference for NSP Scholars, NSP Alumni, and members of NSP partner programs.
+As a part of a multifaceted approach to increase connectivity during these difficult times, SfN hosted this virtual conference for NSP Scholars, NSP Alumni, and members of NSP partner programs.

-During the keynote address, Dr. Lisa Savage will discuss addressing systemic injustices in academia.
-Following the keynote, attendees will come together in various breakout rooms to discuss community building, ability and access, balancing career and personal life, advocacy, social responsibility, racial injustice.
+During the keynote address, Dr. Lisa Savage discussed addressing systemic injustices in academia.
+Following the keynote, attendees came together in various breakout rooms to discuss community building, ability and access, balancing career and personal life, advocacy, social responsibility, racial injustice.